aohp-os/aohp/README.md

 git clone https://github.com/aohp-os/aohp.git
 ```

-Build and flash instructions will be added here once the codebase is released.
+Build and flashing instructions will be added here once the codebase is released.

 ---